TroyLaurin/awesome-tpt2/CRAFTING.md

 1. Choose the TIER you want to produce with '1' (loops from 1 to 10)
 2. Choose the MODE with '2' and OUTPUT with '3'.
 Refer to the following table to see what will be produced.
 3. Choose the COUNT of items you want to produce with '8' to count down and '9' to count up.
 Counts up from 1-10, then 20, 30...
 90, 100, then 200, 300 etc
-4. Optionally choose whether to craft ALL items for the desired output (`CRAFT_PRESERVATION = 0.0`) or to use up components that are already in your inventory when crafting the output (`CRAFT_PRESERVATION = 1.0`) - toggled with '4'.
+4. Optionally choose whether to craft ALL items for the desired output (`CRAFT_INVENTORY = 0.0`) or to use up components that are already in your inventory when crafting the output (`CRAFT_INVENTORY = 1.0`) - toggled with '5'.
 5. Hit '0' while in the factory to start production.

 | MODE | 1 (producers) | 2 (machines) | 3 (parts) |